PostgreSQL Backup and Restore on Microsoft Azure using Kasten K10 - part 1

 The workflow in this blog covers snapshot, backup, and restore in a single AKS cluster.
 K10 can be used to export the entire application stack and its data from production clusters and restore them to a geographically separate DR cluster.
 You can also mask data, store it in an object store, and then read it from your local development cluster.
 Such use cases are described in the K10 documentation.

-This blog has shared steps for backing up and restoring PostgreSQL running on Microsoft AKS using snapshots as the backup mechanism.
+This blog post has shared steps for backing up and restoring PostgreSQL running on Microsoft AKS using snapshots as the backup mechanism.
 I encourage you to also explore the more advanced backup and restore approaches (based on logical dumps and database quiescing) discussed in an upcoming companion blog in this series.
+Read part 2, now available: PostgreSQL Disaster Recovery and Data Mobility on Microsoft Azure using Kasten K10.

 In addition to backups and restores for PostgreSQL, K10 also supports backups and restores for a range of other relational databases (e.g., MySQL) and NoSQL systems (e.g., MongoDB or Elastic).
 I encourage you to check those out too!